kingk85/uFTP/README.md

 # uFTP
-This project is a very easy to configure and light FTP server designed for embedded devices and personal home server
+This project is a very easy to configure and light FTP server designed for servers, embedded arm devices and every other common usage.
+Visit the official project website to obtain more information: http://www.uftpserver.com/